BhagiaSheri/WalmartExample/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Misc Notes

-I chose not to implement caching of API calls due to time constraints.